kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 # Standard Library Calls

-Standard library calls have the same synax as function calls, but have two extra features.
+Standard library calls have the same synax as function calls, but with two extra features.

 The first is that not all parameters in a standard library call need to be filled.
 Most MaterialX node inputs have a default value that is used if the input is not set.
 This works the same way in ShadingLanguageX.
 For example, `randomfloat` has four